Type 05 amphibious fighting vehicle: Armament

 The Infantry Fighting Vehicle (IFV) variant, ZBD-05, is built to support infantry and amphibious operations.
 The 3-man crew consists of the driver positioned front-left of the turret, with commander and gunner occupying the turret.
-The vehicle features ZPT-99 30mm cannon turret with a HJ-73C ATGM rail launcher, capable of penetrating more than 800mm RHA after ERA.
+The vehicle features a ZPT-99 30mm cannon turret with a HJ-73C ATGM rail launcher, capable of penetrating more than 800mm RHA after ERA.
 The vehicle can carry 7 to 8 (one squad) armed infantry in its passenger compartment at the rear.

 The Assault Vehicle (light tank) variant, ZTD-05, is armed with a fully stabilized ZPL-98A 105mm rifled gun.
 The ZTD-05 assault vehicle variant has a crew of four, including a loader.
 The type of APFSDS round fitted on ZTD-05 is the DTC02-105 armor piercing fin stabilized discarding sabot based on BTA-2 105mm APFSDS, capable of penetrating 600mm RHA at 2,000 meters.
 The rifled gun is also capable of launching laser guided beam-riding missile.
 The gun is loaded manually with a fire rate of 6 to 8 rounds per minute with 36 rounds ammo reserve.
 ZTD-05's turret shares a similar layout to the ZTL-11 assault vehicle.

 Secondary weapons for both variants include a Type 86 7.62mm coaxial mounted machine gun.
 ZTD-15 features a QJC-88 12.7mm anti-aircraft machine gun mounted on the roof of the turret near the loader.